The last time I traveled to Madhugiri Taluk of Tumkur in

 Next stop was Namadachilume (On the way to Tumkur from

 Devarayandurga) which boasts of natural hot springs.
-But it is a big
+But it was a big

-disappointment as there is nothing worth to see expect for a walk through the
+disappointment as there is nothing worth seeing, expect for a walk through the

 deer park.